camiloribeiro/cdeasy/README.md

 Please consider using another operating system if you are not able to run the full experience at first, then please adapt it later to windows.
 If you see any improvements that these instructions or scripts could have, please consider to pull request :) Credits will be fully given to you

-Installing Jenkins, its plugins and seed job the fun way
+Installing Jenkins, its plug-ins and seed job the fun way
 -------------------------------------------

-Please note that you will need a fast internet connection and you will need to allocate at least 2 GB RAM to your boot2docker machine.
+Please note that you will need a fast internet connection and you will need to allocate at least 2 GB RAM to your docker machine.
 More memory, faster results ;)

-For it you just need to run the folling commands:
+For it you just need to run the following commands:

       - git clone https://github.com/camiloribeiro/cdeasy.git
       - cd cdeasy